 Mantid fast facts

 Mantids are also called praying mantis, and can be easily distinguished from the cockroaches by their strongly-spined raptorial front legs modified for seizing prey, and their long, narrow prothorax which forms a moveable neck.

-They can be up to 150 mm long.
-And are usually well camouflaged to blend in with the plant stems and leaves.
+Mantids can be up to 150 mm long, and are usually well camouflaged to blend in with plant stems and leaves.
 All mantids are carnivorous and use their front legs to catch their food.
 They will eat whatever they can hold on to, and even the very hardest parts of some beetles and wasps pose no problem to their very strong jaws which just keep munching through hard and soft parts.
 Their main prey is insects.

-They are very picky and wasteful eaters, and often discard food after taking a few delicate bites.
+They are very picky and wasteful eaters though, and often discard food after taking a few delicate bites.

 They often display a swaying movement.
 It is thought they are trying to camouflage themselves by looking like a leaf stirring in the breeze.